The Sport Census serves as the leading source of quality data about welfare and wellbeing in sport.

 We created The Sport Census in response to this recommendation and to answer the questions: what does good duty of care mean in a sporting context and how can it be measured?
 The goal of The Sport Census is to provide sports with a quick and easy tool that can illuminate best practice and empower informed decision-making and proactivity through accurate data reported by relevant stakeholders....more

-Jane brings expertise in the design and implementation of career and education programs for athletes.
+Athlete career transition and development specialist, Jane Lowder brings expertise in the design and implementation of career and education programs for athletes.
 Most prominent is the award-winning NRL CareerWise program designed for the full cohort of elite players in Australia’s National Rugby League.

-Jeff is the creator of AthleteDS: innovative software for professional, elite and grassroots sports that supports and progresses athlete development and duty of care.
+Jeff Lowder is the founder of Skoosh and creator of AthleteDS: innovative software for professional, elite and grassroots sports that supports and progresses athlete development and duty of care.
 Underpinning the important work of athlete career transition, wellbeing, education and welfare the AthleteDS software serves sports in Australia, NZ, the Pasific, the UK and Europe.